slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On friends

 Resist the temptation of working with family and friends.
-Peers are peers, not boss and employee: pedestals prevent friendships.
+Peers are peers, not boss and employee.
+Pedestals prevent friendships.
 Keep your friends for friendship, work with the skilled and competent.
 You will waste your life trying to make those around into who you want them to be.

 > *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*